Tarun-Kannadas/my_portfolio/README.md

 # Resume Website

 This is my personal **resume website**, converted from a PDF resume into a fully responsive webpage using **HTML, CSS, and JavaScript**.

+My actual resume as pdf: https://drive.google.com/file/d/1G2-MLFY4EK9xAaEJO-xFeZYDicZx3OGN/view?usp=sharing

 ## 🎯 Features
 - Clean and professional design